Justin Trudeau Fast Facts

 October 19, 2015 - The Liberal Party wins 184 of the 338 seats in the House of Commons.

-November 4, 2015 - Is sworn in as Canada's 23rd Prime Minister.
+November 4, 2015 - Is sworn in as Canada's 23rd prime minister.

 March 10, 2016 - US President Barack Obama welcomes Trudeau and his wife as the guests of honor for the first official Canadian White House visit in 19 years.

-November 24, 2017 - Trudeau, on behalf of the Canadian government, formerly apologies to indigenous people in the provinces of Newfoundland and Labrador for the boarding school system, which removed children from their families, culture, and religion.
+November 24, 2017 - Trudeau, on behalf of the Canadian government, formally apologizes to indigenous people in the provinces of Newfoundland and Labrador for the boarding school system, which removed children from their families, culture, and religion.

-November 28, 2017 - Trudeau, on behalf of the Canadian government, formerly apologies to members of the country's lesbian, gay, bisexual, transgender, queer and two-spirit community (LGBTQ2) for systemic discrimination.
+November 28, 2017 - Trudeau, on behalf of the Canadian government, formally apologizes to members of the country's lesbian, gay, bisexual, transgender, queer and two-spirit community (LGBTQ2) for systemic discrimination.

+June 9, 2018 - During a news conference at the G7 Summit, Trudeau announces that Canada will "move forward with retaliatory measures" on July 1 in response to the US President Donald Trump administration's decision to impose tariffs on steel and aluminum imports from Canada, the European Union and Mexico.

+July 6, 2018 - A former newspaper reporter says allegations in an editorial claiming Trudeau groped her at a musical festival 18 years ago are true, but she considers the matter closed.
+Trudeau said a day earlier that he apoligized at the time and doesn't "feel that I acted inappropriately in any way."